LisaFC/tech-doc-hugo-theme/content/en/docs/big-data/tutorials/the-inside-of-microservices-detailed-spec.md

 Here is an unordered list:

-* Salt-n-Pepa
+* Liverpool F.C.
-* Bel Biv DeVoe
+* Chelsea F.C.
-* Kid 'N Play
+* Manchester United F.C.

 And an ordered list:

-1. Michael Jackson
+1. Michael Brecker
-2. Michael Bolton
+2. Seamus Blake
-3. Michael Bublé
+3. Branford Marsalis

 And an unordered task list:

-- [x] Create a sample markdown document
+- [x] Create a Hugo theme
 - [x] Add task lists to it
 - [ ] Take a vacation

 And a "mixed" task list:

-- [ ] Steal underpants
+- [ ] Pack bags
 - ?
-- [ ] Profit!
+- [ ] Travel!

 And a nested list: